CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Suppress Events

 NetQ can generate many network events.
 You can configure whether to suppress any events from appearing in NetQ output.
-By default, all events are delivered.
+By default, all events get delivered.

-You can suppress an event until a certain period of time; otherwise, the event is suppressed for 2 years.
+You can suppress an event until a certain period of time; otherwise, the event gets suppressed for 2 years.
 Providing an end time eliminates the generation of messages for a short period of time, which is useful when you are testing a new network configuration and the switch might be generating many messages.

 You can suppress events for the following types of messages: